ammar-tanwar/bloglearnbay/posts/model-vs-algorithm-in-ml.md

-1. [Machine Learning algorithms](https://en.wikipedia.org/wiki/Machine_learning) can be represented by the use of mathematics and pseudo code.
+1. <a href="https://en.wikipedia.org/wiki/Machine_learning" target="_blank" rel="nofollow">Machine Learning algorithms</a> can be represented by the use of mathematics and pseudo code.
 2. The effectiveness of Machine Learning algorithms can be measured and represented.
 3. With any of the popular programming languages, Machine Learning algorithms can be implemented.